wwwaylon/wwwaylon.github.io/google.md

 Several years ago I worked as a quantitative methodologist for a large research center focused on how children develop and learn.
 One of the main ideas of this group was to translate social and deveopmental psychology theory into effective interventions to enhance social and academic outcomes.

 My primary area of research was the development and applicaion of novel statistical methods to better translate the kind of benefits that we can get from a conceptual simulation study into real-world settings where the application is often not so good.
-We had to solve all kinds of methodological problems and technical limitations (e.g., missing data; see Howard, Rhemtulla & Little, 2015) in a research space where over-simplified data analytic practices persist for decades.
+We had to solve all kinds of methodological problems and technical limitations (e.g., missing data; see **Howard**, Rhemtulla & Little, 2015) in a research space where over-simplified data analytic practices persist for decades.
 I found that the application of advanced statistical methods, particularly within the structural equation modeling framework, were really interesting in this context and very challenging.

 One of our projects focused on progress monitoring of a new composite communication score to assess early language performance, quantify rates of development, and determine how individuals respond to intervention.
 What struck me was the enormous gap between the proposed statistical methods and the research questions.